 Cert IV Bus, Cert IV EmpServ, DipMgt, MBA (current)

-Lisa has over 15 years’ experience in workers compensation and vocational rehabilitation, disability employment services and in helping people with injuries/disabilities/health conditions to achieve their vocational and personal goals.
+Lisa has over 15 years’ experience in workers compensation and vocational rehabilitation, disability employment services and in helping people with injuries, disabilities and health conditions to achieve their vocational and personal goals.
 Lisa is currently completing her Masters of Business Administration.

 Lisa is extremely passionate about continuous performance improvement through strategic process development and training excellence across both corporate and operational areas.
-Lisa has mentored hundreds of employees throughout her career, and loves nothing more than seeing people progress and succeed as a result.
+Lisa has mentored hundreds of employees throughout her career and loves nothing more than seeing people progress and succeed as a result.
 Lisa thrives on implementing transformational change and has led major projects within ORS such as the implementation of the NDIS division, enhancement of the New Employer Workplace Rehabilitation area, and streamlining multiple corporate services areas to improve organisational efficiency, profitability and effectiveness.
-Lisa’s expertise lies in her ability to interpret and manage contracts, develop and manage systems, improve policies and processes and achieve strong performance across multiple contracts/service divisions.
-Lisa’s ability to comprehend complex data/information and her attention to detail is exceptional.
+Lisa’s expertise lies in her ability to interpret and manage contracts, develop and manage systems, improve policies and processes and achieve strong performance across multiple contracts and service divisions.
+Lisa’s ability to comprehend complex data and information, and her attention to detail is exceptional.